fabricio-entringer/linkedin-agent/README.md

-# LinkedIn Automation Agent
+# LinkedIn Message Assistant

-A Python application that automates LinkedIn interactions using CrewAI and Selenium.
-This tool can log in to LinkedIn, navigate to the feed, and extract content.
+An automated tool that logs into LinkedIn, analyzes your recent messages, and generates intelligent response suggestions.
+Built with Python, CrewAI, and Selenium, it helps you craft professional and context-appropriate replies while respecting platform security with single login attempts.

 ## Features

-- Automated LinkedIn login
+- Automated LinkedIn login and messaging navigation
-- Feed content extraction and logging
+- Message extraction and intelligent analysis
+- AI-powered contextual response suggestions
 - Agent-based automation using CrewAI
 - Configurable browser options (headless mode)